Home Speciality Chemicals Ammonia Market Size, Growth & Trends Report by 2033

 Restraining Factors

-Ammonia production is highly energy-intensive, primarily due to the widespread use of the Haber-Bosch process, which is the dominant method for large-scale synthesis.
-This process requires significant energy inputs and is responsible for emitting substantial amounts of greenhouse gases, particularly carbon dioxide (CO2).
+The production of ammonia is energy-intensive, primarily due to the Haber-Bosch process, the predominant method used for synthesizing ammonia on an industrial scale.
+This process consumes significant energy and emits greenhouse gases such as carbon dioxide (CO2).

 Historical Period 2021-2023 Forecast Period 2025-2033